- 06:30 – 7:00 am Transfer from the hotel

 How much time in advance I should book the tour?

-We recommend you reserve the Mountain of 7 Colors tour in advance, since we have 2 seasons (High Season and Low Season), the same ones that differ between the number of tourists we operate, this is the reason why reservations are subject to availability.
+We recommend you book the Mountain of 7 Colors tour 1 week in advance, since we have 2 seasons (High Season and Low Season), the same ones that differ between the number of tourists we operate, this is the reason why reservations are subject to availability.

 How much does the entrance ticket cost?